AyushiGupta26/to-do-list-app/README.md

-# Sample Snack app

-Welcome to Expo!

-Open the `App.js` file to start writing some code.
-You can preview the changes directly on your phone or tablet by clicking the **Run** button or use the simulator by clicking **Tap to Play**.
-When you're done, click **Save** and share the link!
+# ToDo List App

+This app is implemented on the expo platform.
+You can download this project and run it either on the expo platform in the browser or in their app (available for both iOS and Android).

-When you're ready to see everything that Expo provides (or if you want to use your own editor) you can **Export** your project and use it with [expo-cli](https://docs.expo.io/versions/latest/introduction/installation.html).
+You can **Export** this project and use it with [expo-cli](https://docs.expo.io/versions/latest/introduction/installation.html).

 Projects created in Snack are publicly available, so you can easily share the link to this project via link, or embed it on a web page with the **Embed** button.

-If you're having problems, you can tweet to us [@expo](https://twitter.com/expo) or ask in our [forums](https://forums.expo.io).

-Snack is Open Source.
-You can find the code on the [GitHub repo](https://github.com/expo/snack-web).
+The main code is in the App.js file which uses the component ToDo defined in the ToDo.js file.
+To enable the use of Firebase, dependencies were added in the package.json file and then the firebase was imported and configured n the fire.js file.